 Full sun does not equate to “hot” weather however.
 If the tomato could design it’s perfect growing conditions it would be a place where the average temperature was around 75 degrees F and the leaves and plant were exposed to sunlight 8 hours a day.

 Sunscald is a problem with too much sun

 Intense, direct sunlight for extended periods during very hot weather can be a problem for tomatoes, especially on ripening or green tomatoes.

 Sunscald first appears as light patches on green or ripening fruit.
-As the patches grow they often blister and become grayish-white.
-Eventually they can develop black mold.
-You can still eat tomatoes with sunscald as long as the black mold hasn’t set in.
+As the patches grow they often blister and become grayish-white (see photo below).
+You can still eat tomatoes with sunscald as long as mold hasn’t set in.
 Just slice off the light patches.

 If your location has the potential for sun-scald there are some preventative steps you can take: